ericstewart36/ionotronics/README.md

 I have also included a detailed .pdf document describing the major aspects of my approach to the numerical implementation of the theory in FEniCS.

 # Citation
-This work is submitted but not yet published.
+The paper associated with thise code has been accepted for publication in the Journal of the Mechanics and Physics of Solids (JMPS), but not yet published.
 If you use it in your work, please check with me (ericstew@mit.edu) for up-to-date citation guidance.